lindoncamaj/Si650_Project/README.md

 ### Environment Setup

-After downloading the `HW1.zip` file from canvas, you will unzip the file, which gives you a `HW1` folder.
-You will also download `multi_word_expressions.txt` from canvas.
-Put it in the `HW1` folder.

-Now, we will create a virtual environment for your search engine project.

 1. Install Python 3.11

     Follow the link [Python 3.11](https://www.python.org/downloads/release/python-3112/) to install Python 3.11.
 After installation, you can check the version of your Python by running the following command.